Hasan-446/coin-search-react.js/README.md

 # coin-search-react.js
 It is a crypto tracker application build with React.js .By using the public api of Coin Gecko we are fetching data and then visualize them.
-Also we try to ensure responsiveness. we have used react routing to show dynamically coin detail info and load next pages.
-And also dynamic Search functionality.
+Also we try to ensure responsiveness. we have used react routing to show dynamically coin detail info and load next pages, And also dynamic Search functionality.
 ## Key Feature
 <ul>
 <li>Highly scalable</li>